SolidPIPe/twitchtips/_posts/2014-04-17-grey-screen.md

 <br>Let's start with the simple stuff, depending on the browser you're using follow the relevant instructions below:

 ##### Google Chrome
-<br>Go to: Settings > Privacy > Content settings > Javascript
-<br>From here make sure "Allow all sites to run JavaScript" is selected
-<br>Once you're sure, click "Done"
+Go to: Settings > Privacy > Content settings > Javascript From here make sure "Allow all sites to run JavaScript" is selected Once you're sure, click "Done"